aaqaishtyaq/aaqaishtyaq.github.io/_posts/2018-05-08-the-ultimate-setup-for-remote-development.md

 Because all of your work is now done on a remote machine you don't really have to care about what computer you're using.
-It can be a super expensive (notice I didn't say overpriced) Apple laptop or any of its really good windows competitors (the DELL xps 13/15 comes to mind) or even a super cheap, 35£ raspberry Pi.
+It can be a super expensive (notice I didn't say overpriced) Apple laptop or any of its really good windows competitors (the DELL xps 13/15 comes to mind) or even a super cheap, 35$ raspberry Pi.
 Some people even use chromebooks !
-They stick ubuntu on them and use them as their primary machines (SSH is a bit tricky to setup on chrome OS).
+They stick ubuntu on them and use them as their primary machines (SSH is a bit tricky to setup on chrome OS) but hey!
+Official [Linux support](https://www.xda-developers.com/chromebooks-linux-app-support/) is coming for you ChromeOS folks.

 ## Dev Tools ##